Although we provide comprehensive care for all foot and ankle conditions, the most common issue we treat at Trinity Foot Center is heel pain.

-- You’re overweight.
+- Weight.
 About 1 in 3 adults in Texas are medically obese, and many more are overweight.
 The heavier you are, the greater the accumulated force on your heels is as you go about your day.

-- You’re wearing the wrong shoes.
+- Wearing the wrong shoes.
 Shoes that don’t fit properly, don’t support your arch, and don’t cushion your heels effectively can increase the pain and strain on ligaments and tendons.

 - You’re on your feet too long.
 Overuse from running, sports, or working on your feet all day causes wear and tear.
-You may need to change your training schedule, take regular breaks, or modify your environment to reduce the strain.
+You may need to change your training schedule or take regular breaks.

 - You have a problem with the structure of your feet or your biomechanics.
 Sometimes the way your feet are shaped or the way they move can cause heel pain.
 For example, if you have flat feet or your feet roll too far inward when you walk (overpronation), this may excessively lengthen the arch and increase the tension on the plantar fascia.

 Other factors and conditions that can lead to heel pain include nerve problems, circulatory problems, stress fractures, or even poor diet.